 You should be able to see the relationships between various aspects.

-Taking the same example of learning and playing guitar, it’s fun to play lots of songs, but one should also know the relationships and differences between all the scales and notes.
+Taking the same example of learning and playing guitar, it’s fun to play many songs, but one should also know the relationships and differences between all the scales and notes.

 We tend to like what is easy.

-But not approaching and trying to solve difficult problems limits our growth.
+But not approaching and trying to solve complex problems limits our growth.

 Imagine if you only read books that you like reading.